JosephDuffy/Persist/README.md

 [![Documentation](https://josephduffy.github.io/Persist/badge.svg)](https://josephduffy.github.io/Persist/)
 [![SwiftPM Compatible](https://img.shields.io/badge/SwiftPM-compatible-4BC51D.svg?style=flat)](https://github.com/apple/swift-package-manager)

-Property wrapper for storing and retrieving values with support for transformations such as storing as JSON data.
+`Persist` is a framework that aids with storing and retrieving values, with support for transformations such as storing as JSON data.

 ## Usage

-Persist provides the `Persisted` property wrapper, which handles the persisting of values by utilising some form of storage.
-When creating a `Persisted` property wrapper any form of storage may be used, as long as it supports the type you wish to store.
+Persist provides the `Persister` class, which can be used to store and retieve values from various forms of storage.

+The `Persisted` property wrapper wraps `Persister`, making it easy to have a property that automatically persists its value.

 ```swift
 class Foo {